PoopieJoe/PowerToAll/README.md

 #### Dynamo:
 A multiblock structure.
 Converts mechanical energy to electrical energy through induction.

-#### Copper cable:
+#### Cable:
 Conducts electricity.

 #### Electrical Motor:
 Converts electrical energy to mechanical energy through induction.

 #### Crusher:
-Crushes rocks and ores into smaller components.
+Crushes large rocks and ores into smaller components.
 Uses mechanical energy.
 - Stone, cobblestone, granite, etc. get crushed into gravel and rock dust.
 - Metal ores get crushed into their respective gravel ores (with a chance of getting more than one) and some rock dust.
 - Gem ores get crushed into their respective gems and some rock dust.

 #### Grinder:
-Grinds small item and fine materials into smaller components.
+Grinds smalls item and fine materials into smaller components.
 Uses mechanical energy.
 - Gravel gets ground into flint, sand and rock dust.
 - Gravel ores get ground into flint, metal dust (with a chance of getting more than one) and rock dust.
+- Sand gets ground into rock dust.

+#### Pump:
+Uses mechanical energy to pump liquids from the world into a pipe.